Best Beaches Around the World According to Travel Experts

 Shaun, Food and Tour Expert, Da Nang Food Tour

 Second Beach, Olympic Peninsula of Washington

-Our favorite U.S. beach is not one that first comes to mind for most people … which is partly why we love it.
-Second Beach on the Olympic Peninsula of Washington is not a palm fringed, bronzed bodies, ice cream vendor type of beach.
-It’s more of an unembellished natural beauty that emerges from the evergreens that give this state its nickname.
+Our favorite U.S. beach is not one that first comes to mind for most people — which is partly why we love it.
+Second Beach on the Olympic Peninsula of Washington is not a palm fringed, bronzed bodies, ice-cream-vendor type of beach.
+It’s more of an unblemished natural beauty that emerges from the evergreens that give the state its nickname.